CDLUC3/cloudhost-docker/README.md

 Building Docker image
 ---------------------

 This needs only be performed by UC3.
-The image will be served by Dockerhub.
+For others, the image will be served by Dockerhub.

 - docker build --tag=cdluc3/ucdn .

 Deploying image
 ---------------

-This will initialize the container and start.
+This will initialize the container and start the service.
 This needs only be performed once per UCDN instance.
 See admin section for subsequent start/stop functions.

 Define host ports and mount points to map with Docker ports and mounts.